TheIndieStone/ProjectZomboidTranslations/CH/README.md

 # IMPORTANT RULES TO FOLLOW

+THE RULES WRITTEN HERE ARE FOR TRADITIONAL CHINESE (CH) TRANSLATIONS, IF YOU'RE CONTRIBUTING TRANSLATIONS OF OTHER LANGUAGES, PLEASE REFER TO THEIR OWN SPECIFIC RULES.

 ## 1. Make sure you're using Big5 encoding.

 To ensure that you're file is in the correct encoding, it is recommended that you edit them using Notepad++ and always check the encoding settings.